Part 1: Same-sex marriage (SSM) in Texas

 [Judge] Garcia cited Windsor [v.
 United States], the Supreme Court’s ruling overturning [Section 3 of the federal] Defense of Marriage Act, noting that not recognizing same-sex marriages 'demeans the couple, whose moral and sexual choices the Constitution protects'."
 2

-2014-FEB: Current status of SSM in Texas and the rest of the U.S.:
+2014-FEB: The status of SSM in Texas and the rest of the U.S.:

 As of 2014-FEB-27 same-sex couples could marry in 17 states.
 In addition, federal District Courts in four states (Utah, Oklahoma, Virginia and now Texas) had legalized SSM.
 However, same-sex couples in these four states cannot currently marry.
 Stays are in place pending appeals to various U.S. Circuit Courts of Appeal.